lgp171188/launchpad/lib/lp/bugs/browser/tests/bugtarget-filebug-views.rst

     ...     title='Test Title', comment='Test description.')

-We define a helper method here so that we can instantiate FileBugViewBase and use it without any errors occuring, since we're bypassing most of the view machinery.
+We define a helper method here so that we can instantiate FileBugViewBase and use it without any errors occurring, since we're bypassing most of the view machinery.
 We also define a mock widget class for the same purpose.